DTUWindEducation/final-project-grustlers/README.md

 ## Overview

-'A brief overview of the package objective.'

 This is a Python package intended for simple wind resource assessment using ERA5 reanalysis data.
 The package has specifically been designed to work with multiple NetCDF4 files (.nc files provided in the `inputs` folder) but should with small modifications work for other file types as well.

-The data provided is hourly wind data at 4 different locations (specified by latitude and longitude) and 2 different heights (for the data provided at 10 and 100m).
+The data provided is hourly wind data at 4 different locations (specified by latitude and longitude) and 2 different heights (for the data provided at 10 and 100m) near the Horns Rev 1 offshore wind farm.
 This combined with power curves for selected turbines will then provide the user with key wind energy metrics such as wind speed distribution, wind roses, and AEP for the aforementioned turbines.

 The package allows users for visualizations to easily interpret the data for the initial stage of wind energy project planning.